Apology after police raid home of Shirley Williams, 75

 At least six police officers were at the property and, after hearing details of Mrs Williams' medical condition, they called for paramedics to the house to give her a check-up.

-Mrs Williams believes the police may have been looking for a previous tenant but was surprised by the mistake as the bungalow had been empty for at least six weeks before her family moved in.'Lights on'
+Mrs Williams believes the police may have been looking for a previous tenant but was surprised by the mistake as the bungalow had been empty for at least six weeks before her family moved in.

 She added that she's "always been a calm person" but has been badly affected by the incident.